-My wife and I spent the last few months of 2021 becoming more intimately familiar with the real estate of southern California suburbia than I ever wished to be.
-For reasons that presumably made sense at some point, we’d decided it was time to make the leap into the world of homeownership, and to help us get there we retained the services of a local realtor recommended to us by a friend.
+My wife and I spent the last few months of 2021 becoming significantly more familiar with southern Californian suburban real estate than I had ever wished to be.
+For reasons that had presumably made sense at some point, we’d decided it was finally time to make the leap into the world of home-ownership, and to help us get there we retained the services of a local realtor recommended to us by a friend.

 It quickly became clear that said realtor and I had grown up on different planets – she in the characterless, manicured neighborhoods where LA County meets Orange County, and me in… well, the opposite of that.
 The string of properties she took us to see gradually led us to the realization that no amount of protest on our part was going to disabuse her of the assumption that the former are the kinds of places to which middle class couples shuffling into middle age should aspire.